EngHamzaKhader/EngHamzaKhader/README.md

 I love challenging myself with new problems and innovative solutions.
 Continuous learning in ML & AI drives me.

 ## 🌟 Professional Summary
-> Data Scientist with a Master’s in Data Science and 5 years of experience in Data Analysis, Machine Learning, and AI.
-Skilled at uncovering patterns and transforming data into actionable insights, optimizing business processes, and deploying scalable ML/AI solutions.
-Proficient in Python, R, SQL, Power BI, Tableau, Looker Studio.
+> Data Scientist with a Master’s in Data Science and 5 years of experience in Data Analysis, Machine Learning, and Artificial Intelligence, including Deep Learning, NLP, and Computer Vision.
+Proficient in Python, R, SQL, and BI tools such as Power BI, Tableau, and Looker Studio.
+Experienced in the end-to-end ML lifecycle, from data extraction, cleaning, statistical analysis, EDA, feature engineering, and predictive modeling to model deployment, performance evaluation, and optimization.
+Skilled at uncovering patterns and insights from data and transforming data into actionable, AI-driven insights that optimize business processes, drive data-driven decision-making, and accelerate digital transformation.
+Adept at building and deploying scalable ML/AI solutions.

 ## 🌐 Connect with me
 | Platform | Contact |